The Covid-19 Vaccine is Available at NAHC

-Testing for community members takes place on Tuesdays and Thursdays from 9 am to 7 pm and Saturdays from 10 am to 4 pm.
+Testing for community members takes place on Mondays 10 am to 5 pm, Tuesdays and Thursdays from 9 am to 5 pm, closed Wednesdays, Fridays from 10 am to 5 pm, Saturdays from 10 am to 3:30 pm, and closed Sundays.
 Healthcare workers, First Responders and staff of Skilled Nursing Facilities can get tested on Mondays and Fridays from 9 am to 7 pm.

 NAHC has a long history of commitment to the wellness of our community and we remain steadfast in our commitment during the current COVID-19 (also known as Coronavirus) outbreak.

 COVID-19 is a respiratory illness caused by the novel coronavirus (COVID-19).
 The virus is thought to spread mainly from person to person in close contact (within 6 feet).
 This can happen through respiratory droplets that are produced when an infected person coughs or sneezes.